 - Organ failure in several organs

-Although there is no vaccine available to prevent infection with the new coronavirus, you can take steps to reduce your risk of infection.
+Although there is no vaccine available to prevent COVID-19, you can take steps to reduce your risk of infection.
 WHO and CDC recommend following these precautions for avoiding COVID-19:

 - Avoid large events and mass gatherings.